rmccorm4/Tiny-Imagenet-200/README.md

 # Tiny-Imagenet-200

-This repository is my research code for exploration of Convolutional Neural Networks, specifically on the Tiny-Imagenet-200 dataset.
+This repository is my personal research code for exploration of Convolutional Neural Networks, specifically on the Tiny-Imagenet-200 dataset.
 I plan to start small with subsets of 10 classes to benchmark against CIFAR-10, then eventually expand to larger and larger subsets, making my way up to all 200 classes to compare against [Stanford's CS231N results](https://tiny-imagenet.herokuapp.com/).